Traveling to Wisconsin and want to enjoy some time by the water? Cool off at some of the best beaches in Milwaukee, WI!

-RELATED: Best Areas to Stay in Milwaukee
+RELATED: Recommended Hotels & Areas to Stay in Milwaukee

 Due to dangerous rip currents, McKinley Beach tends to be quieter than neighboring Bradford Beach.
 (NOTE: The beach is currently undergoing a safety investigation; check online to see if it’s open before you travel.)